Line Editing Your MG or YA Novel (and Creating Your Book’s Style Guide!) Online Course 2020

 - Review of sample style guides.

-- Personalized activities to aid in creating your style guide.
+- Personalized advice to aid in creating your style guide.

-- Introduction to Line Editing: Experiences, Emotions, Conversations, and Words.
+- Introduction to Line Editing: Words, Experiences, Emotions, Dialogue.

 Session 4: Finding the Balance Between Description and Action